python/devguide/triage/labels.rst

 Triagers may adhere to the following recommendations:

 - For security issues, add the :gh-label:`type-security` label and the affected version labels.
-This makes the issue stands out more.
+This makes the issue stand out.

 - For non-security issues affecting *all* bugfix branches, only add the :gh-label:`type-bug` label as knowing which versions are affected